How to get here:

 Responsible for the national monitoring program for harbour porpoise abundance and distribution, including assessment of trends in population detection rates.
 Research on harbour porpoises, including the impact of human activities such as underwater noise and fisheries on porpoise presence and behaviour.
 Expert advice to support to authorities in administrative matters concerning porpoises.

 Cetacean ecology, cetacean behaviour, foraging ecology, movement ecology, biotelemetry, dietary analyses, passive acoustic monitoring.

-Swedish delegate in ASCOBANS and HELCOM EGMAMA.
+Swedish delegate in ASCOBANS and HELCOM Expert Group on Marine Mammals (EGMAMA).
 Member of the HELCOM Indicator Group on harbour porpoise abundance and distribution.

 Guest Investigator, Woods Hole Oceanographic Institution, USA